JaiXiong/Summer2020_Pol_compass_project/README(User Stories).md

   As the user, I want to be see my results and standings.
   As the user, I want to see which questions helped determined the ranking.

+More ambitious ideas down the line: TBD
+  GUI
+  Database